-MYTH: Consumer Protection Legislation (H.R.
-3409) will weaken the government's ability to prosecute pyramid schemes.
+MYTH: Legislation that defines pyramid schemes and makes clear that personal use of products is legitimate will weaken the government's ability to prosecute pyramid schemes.

-FACT: H.R.
-3409 does nothing to change the FTC's existing enforcement authority against illegal pyramid schemes.
-In fact, this bipartisan legislation would define a pyramid scheme in federal statute for the first time, giving much needed clarity to all involved in the direct selling industry.
+FACT: The Anti-Pyramid Promotional Scheme Act does nothing to change the FTC's existing enforcement authority against illegal pyramid schemes.
+In fact, legislation would define a pyramid scheme in federal statute for the first time, giving much needed clarity to all involved in the direct selling industry.

-Additionally, this law will strengthen the FTC's ability to prosecute bad actors by formally banning the unethical practice of inventory loading, where individuals are convinced to buy large amounts of products or services that cannot be easily sold to others or returned.
-The new law requires all direct selling companies to have a bona fide inventory repurchase agreement, which guarantees individual sellers the right to sell back unsold inventory at no less than 90% of the original net cost.
-When enacted, the FTC will prosecute any companies that fail to institute such a policy.
-While this provision is already mandatory for all DSA members, this legislation is an unprecedented step forward to ensure that this critical consumer protection is in place across this industry.
+Additionally, this will strengthen the FTC's ability to prosecute bad actors by formally banning the unethical practice of inventory loading, where individuals are convinced to buy large amounts of products or services that cannot be easily sold to others or returned.

-None of the key provisions of H.R.
-3409 are overly complicated.
-The legislation simply says that a scheme exists when compensation is based primarily on recruitment rather than retail sales, and that personal use is a legitimate business practice in direct selling.
+None of the key provisions in this legislative language are overly complicated.
+It simply says that a pyramid scheme exists when compensation is based primarily on recruitment rather than retail sales, and that personal use is a legitimate business practice in direct selling.

-All fifty states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that H.R.
-3409 seeks to enact at the federal level.
+All fifty states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that is proposed at the federal level.
 This pro-consumer measure extends protection of consumers and direct selling independent consultants at the federal level as a natural next step.